Ascot Festive Handicap Hurdle Preview, Tips, Runners & Trends

 You know how punters get lost in too much data or bet blindly?
 I break down the stats and trends so you can feel confident you’re betting with more than just gut instinct.

-2025 Ascot Festive Handicap Hurdle Preview
+2026 Ascot Festive Handicap Hurdle Preview

 The Ascot Festive Handicap Hurdle is scheduled to take place in December of each year at the Ascot racecourse.
-The race is Grade 3 and open to runners aged four years old or older and is run over one mile, seven and a half furlongs, with runners facing a total of eight hurdles.
+The race is Grade 3 and open to runners aged three years old or older and is run over one mile, seven and a half furlongs, with runners facing a total of eight hurdles.

 Ascot Festive Handicap Hurdle Information:

-If you are interested in other predictions at Ascot, then head over to the Ascot tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Ascot tips on the day of the race.
+Do they agree with the runners on the trend shortlist, or are they predicting other runners?
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Other Principal Races at Ascot Racecourse section for links to these.

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 ALSO READ

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 How competitive is the Ascot Festive Handicap Hurdle market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2023 when the race had an over-round of 114%.
 The race in 2018 was a race that was most in the bookie's favour with an over-round of 142%, whilst on average over the last 20 renewals of the Ascot Festive Handicap Hurdle, the over-round has been 129%, which means the bookie expects to pay out ÂŁ100 for every ÂŁ129 which is bet.

-Below you will find the 2025 Ascot Festive Handicap Hurdle Trends.
+Below you will find the 2026 Ascot Festive Handicap Hurdle Trends.
 See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
 We also have a section that looks at the Ascot Festive Handicap Hurdle Trend Analysis.

 These are the top three quickest-run Ascot Festive Handicap Hurdle races over the last 20 renewals: